Renatabk/pdf-merger/README.md

 # PDF Merger

 A simple, browser-based PDF merging tool that can merge up to 20 PDF into one PDF.
-I built first with Python but then turned into a with HTML, JavaScript, and Bootstrap.
+I built first with Python but then turned into a HTML5, JavaScript, and Bootstrap.

 Author: Renata Baldissara-Kunnela